Jtune89/JT_MS5_ADFE/README.md

 Functionality that exists on the site:

 Create Account

 Log In / Out

 Create posts with image upload and caption

 Retrieve posts via their own profile

 Edit those posts after posting

 Delete those posts after posting

 Comment on their own/other users posts

 Like other users posts

 Follow other users

 Edit their profile including bio/profile image/username/password

 Delete their profile if they no longer which to use the site

 The site has multiple useable pages within it:

-Home page: shows all posts by all users where the user is logged in or not
+Home page: shows all posts by all users where the user is signed in or not

+Sign in page: allows existing users to sign in

+Register page: allowes new users to join the site

+Once Signed in a user will then see:
+Home - as described above

+Feed - posts from users that they are following

+Liked - posts that the user has liked

+Commented - posts that the user has commented on

+Activity - this is a list of the Users posts that have been commented on by other users

+Sign Out - allows the user to sign out and re-directs them back to the home page

+Your Profile - allows the user to see their own profile, with their own posts and allows them to edit their profile